stefanzweifel/laravel-tfa-confirmation/README.md

 > [!NOTE]
 > If a given user does not have two-factor authentication enabled, the middleware is bypassed and the user will not be asked to confirm their two-factor authentication code.
 > If you want certain routes only to be available to users with two-factor authentication enabled, you have to write a custom middleware that checks this condition.

+> [!NOTE]
+> The package listens to the `Laravel\Fortify\Events\ValidTwoFactorAuthenticationCodeProvided` event to store the timestamp of the last time the user confirmed their two-factor authentication code.
+This ensures that the user is not asked to confirm their two-factor authentication code right after logging in.

 ## Testing